Whitehouse Landscaping strives to practice environmentally sound

 - Integrated Pest Management (IPM) – We use this approach in our lawn care and tree/shrub program.
 Proper management practices (organic fertilization, aeration, knowledge) help us monitor pests and early intervention allows for fewer pesticides, reducing our impact on the environment.
 Pesticides are used only when insect and disease levels reach intolerable levels.

 - Native Plants - A great sustainable addition to all landscape is the use of native plants.
 Native plants will require the use of less water and maintenance.
-See a list of native plants for your area.

 - Rain Barrels and Rain Gardens – We’ll work with you installing better water management practices.